ForgeRock/tntp-pingone-verify/README.md

 </td>

 <td>
-If specified (years), node will extract DOB from the claims and validate if equal or greater than specified (0 or empty to disable age check)
+If specified (in years), node will extract DOB from the claims and validate if equal or greater than specified (0 or empty to disable age check)
 </td>
 </tr>